Dear reader of ADxS.org, please excuse the disruption.

 Similar: Farmer/Hunter hypothesis

-In the Hunter/Farmer hypothesis, ADHD-HI/ADHD-C sufferers are phenotypically regarded as hunters and ADHD-I subtype sufferers are phenotypically regarded as farmers, with the ADHD symptoms of each subtype occupying an (unhealthy) extreme form of the two poles.
+In the Hunter/Farmer hypothesis, people with ADHD-HI/ADHD-C are phenotypically regarded as hunters and people with ADHD-I are phenotypically regarded as farmers, with the ADHD symptoms of the respective subtype occupying an (unhealthy) extreme form of both poles.
 A representation as extreme poles is conclusive.

-While it is true that being independent requires quick decisions, which is more suitable for Type A personalities and ADHD-HI/ADHD-C types, therapeutic professions require more patience and empathy, which is more suitable for introverted types.
+While it is true that self-employment requires quick decision-making, which is more suitable for Type A personalities and ADHD-HI/ADHD-C types, therapeutic professions require more persistence and empathy, which is more suitable for introverted types.

-However, ADHD symptoms such as inattention, impulsivity etc. are also a hindrance to self-employment and make him less successful within the group of self-employed people than others with just as many externalizing personality traits but without ADHD symptoms.
-Otherwise, if only ADHD-HI or ADHD-C sufferers had a job that was troubled enough, they would be particularly successful.
+However, ADHD symptoms such as inattention, impulsivity etc. are also a hindrance to self-employment and make him less successful within the self-employed group than others with just as many externalizing personality traits but without ADHD symptoms.
+Otherwise, if only people with ADHD-HI or ADHD-C had an occupation that was troubled enough, they would be particularly successful.
 However, ADHD is not a career choice problem.

 We have observed that professional/entrepreneurial self-employment is the domain of type A personalities and ADHD-HI/ADHD-C personalities.
 According to our subjective impression, type C personalities and people of the ADHD-I subtype are less or less successful as self-employed persons.
-This is particularly true for SCT sufferers, for whom self-employment is not advisable in our experience.
+This is particularly true for people with ADHD who, in our experience, are not advised to become self-employed.
+However, their (particularly social) strengths have advantages in other areas.

 Independence requires the ability to make quick decisions.
 While hasty or even ill-considered, impulsive decisions may also be detrimental to self-employment, difficulties in making decisions appear to be an even greater obstacle.

-Conversely, according to our subjective impression, activities that require a great deal of empathy and patience, such as therapeutic professions, seem to be a strength of the more introverted types.
+Conversely, according to our subjective impression, activities that require a great deal of empathy and persistence, such as therapeutic professions, seem to be a strength of the more introverted types.

 Literature reference